-System Mapping: identify the interests and agendas of stakeholders and constituents with the goal of seeking outcomes that produce win-win results.
+Managing Politics and System Mapping: identify the sources and uses of power, and the interests and agendas of stakeholders and constituents with the goal of seeking outcomes that produce win-win results.

 The Productive Energy in Conflict: skills to engage the positive energy that lies in conflict and that often remains underutilized as long as conflict remains unproductively hidden or avoided.

 Polarity Management: a structured and readily applied process for managing personal and organizational dilemmas such as centralized/de-centralized, short-term tactics/long-term strategies, consistency and standardization/innovation and agility, and honor the culture/create the future.

 Enlarging the Scale of Influence: skills to increase the scope of influence around the adaptive challenge from the individual to the business unit, and beyond to the organization and larger environment.

 Using Authority Effectively in the Face of Adaptive Challenges: understand the constraints and resources of authority and find appropriate and powerful ways to use authority effectively in the territory of adaptive leadership.